 Project management is everywhere—the term is experiencing a moment.
 People have come to realize that the discipline of project management offers proven methodologies and tools to get their jobs done more productively and efficiently.

-In fact, project management is such a broad topic, it’s like an omnivore, eating up other management ideas and applying them.
+In fact, project management is such a broad topic that it integrates other management ideas and applying them.
 One such idea is the theory of constraints.
 While the theory of constraints is typically used in manufacturing, it can be helpful in controlling most any project.

 What Is the Theory of Constraints?

 Basically, the theory of constraints says that a small number of constraints prevents any management system from achieving more of its goals.
 There is always at least one constraint, and the theory of constraints uses what is called a focusing process to identify that constraint, and then restructures to address it.

 Think of it like the old axiom, “A chain is no stronger than its weakest link.”
 The theory of constraints works to find that link and lessen its vulnerability.
 That applies to processes, organizations, individual team members, whatever or whoever is a risk to the successful completion of the project.

 The theory of constraints’ key assumption is that an organization can be managed by measuring these three things: